ineiub/Case-Study---Profit-Optimization-for-a-Paragliding-School/README.md

 The primary goal of this study is to identify the factors influencing student attendance and revenue trends, proposing data-driven strategies to maximize profit.

 **Data Used:**
-- Historical weather conditions (last 12 months)
+- Historical weather conditions (last 3 years)
 - Student attendance in courses
 - Course fees and their variations over time
 - Revenue from the student shuttle service